VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 5. Think Again: The Power of Knowing What You Don't Know
 6. Psych: The Story of the Human Mind
    Completed reading on 26.02.2024
+7. The Setup
+   Completed reading on 15.03.2024

-Regarding auctions and bidding:
+Books Read Regarding auctions and bidding:

-7. The Economics of Collusion: Cartels and Bidding Rings Completed reading on 13.03.2024
+1. The Economics of Collusion: Cartels and Bidding Rings Completed reading on 13.03.2024

 Partially read pile:

 1.